-Due to storage needs, slide gates are usually about 50% larger than the gate opening.
+Due to storage needs, both industrial and commercial slide gates are usually about 50% larger than the gate opening.
 If you have a 20’ gate opening then you would need a 30’ overall slide gate.
 The extra 10’ is known as the counter balance and also lets your slide gate easily attach to the gate operator.

-So that a slide gates does not cause significant injury from sliding under its own weight, it is imperative that slide gates be installed level in accordance with ASTM F 2200.
+So that a commercial or industrial slide gates does not cause significant injury from sliding under its own weight, it is imperative that slide gates be installed level in accordance with ASTM F 2200.
 As this is a requirement, you should measure the ground’s elevations the entire length that the slide gate will travel, and the gate will be set a couple inches above the highest elevation.
-If the tail of the sliding gate happens to have the highest elevation then the gate could end up being raised a significant distance off the ground at the opening.
+If the tail of either a industrial or commercial sliding gate happens to have the highest elevation then the gate could end up being raised a significant distance off the ground at the opening.

 Automated Swing Gates

 When it comes to residential properties, swing gates are generally the most popular.
 Home owners prefer the look of the gate swinging open to welcome you to their home.
-Swing gates come in both single and double swings.
+Residential, industrial and commercial swing gates come in both single and double swings.
 Before you commit to an automatic swing gate, take the following points into consideration.